flsinternationaldev/fls-international/src/netlify-content/pages/dynamic/programs/online/essential-english-3-day.md

   minutesPerLesson: 90
 description: Improve your English conversation ability!
-program-post-content: For anyone who wants to improve their everyday English conversational ability, with a comfortable time commitment, this program offers short sessions three times during the week.
+program-post-content: For anyone who wants to improve their everyday English conversational ability with a comfortable time commitment, this program offers short sessions three times during the week.
 You'll experience an integrated approach to all the key language skills.
 These dynamic classes offer plenty of speaking practice and an introduction to essential English grammar structures and vocabulary.
-Your TEFL-certified, native-American speaking teacher provides immediate feedback and expert guidance at every step!
 program-features-content: |-
   ### Program Features: